danisanfra/Skew-T-map-projector/README.md

 #  Skew-T-map-projector - v0.2

-INDEX
+INDEX\n
-1- CONTENT OF FOLDER
+1- CONTENT OF FOLDER\n
-2- IDEA OF SCRIPT
+2- IDEA OF SCRIPT\n
-3- MISSING PACKAGES INSTALLATION
+3- MISSING PACKAGES INSTALLATION\n
-5- SETTING FOLDER
+5- SETTING FOLDER\n
-6- USE OF SCRIPT
+6- USE OF SCRIPT\n

 CONTENT OF FOLDER
 html/ contains the html files if you manually download them.
 They are parsed from the script to become .txt data files.
 If you use it, you can choose to use 'save html only' when saving the sounding's webpage.